jiaox99/safaribooks/README.md

 Download and generate an EPUB of your favorite books from Safari Books Online.

 positional arguments:
-  <BOOK ID>            Book digits ID that you want to download.
+  <BOOK IDs>            Book digits IDs splited with space that you want to download.
 You can find
                        it in the URL (X-es):
                        `https://learning.oreilly.com/library/view/book-
                        name/XXXXXXXXXXXXX/`